 • A four round 6-8th grade allows us to offer all core and elective classes (Math, English Language Arts, Science, Social Studies, Art, Music and Physical Education)

 • Final elective offerings will be determined after multiple community engagement sessions.
-The new school will receive allocations to provide PE, Art and Music, just like other schools in Adams 12, but other potential electives will be determined through a community engagement process in the spring.
+The new school will receive allocations to provide PE, Art and Music, just like other schools in Adams 12, but other potential electives will be determined through community input.

 • The average number of middle school students at other district K-8 schools (STEM Lab, STEM Launch and Hulstrom K-8) is about 260 students.
 Most middle schools at a P-8, run four rounds, as is currently planned at Thunder Vista.
 This allows for about 120 students per grade level at 6th, 7th and 8th grade and usually leads to an enrollment range of 300 to 400 students in these three grades.